Ferrexpo (LON:FXPO) Stock Price Down 10.8% – Should You Sell?

 Ferrexpo Price Performance

-Ferrexpo (LON:FXPO – Get Free Report) last issued its quarterly earnings data on Thursday, March 20th.
+Ferrexpo (LON:FXPO – Get Free Report) last posted its earnings results on Thursday, March 20th.
 The iron ore producer reported GBX (8.51) (($0.11)) earnings per share (EPS) for the quarter.
-Ferrexpo had a negative return on equity of 5.13% and a negative net margin of 6.50%.
-As a group, equities analysts expect that Ferrexpo plc will post 3.7897311 earnings per share for the current year.
+Ferrexpo had a negative net margin of 6.50% and a negative return on equity of 5.13%.
+Analysts predict that Ferrexpo plc will post 3.7897311 EPS for the current fiscal year.

 About Ferrexpo